AntoniVeznev/User-Management-Application/README.md

 ## Important:

+When you start the program for the first time it's working fine.
+If you re-run OR stop and run the program for the second time there is an error.
+This error is normal to be shown so don't panic! :) The error that is printed at the console is "Duplicate entry '1' for key 'users.PRIMARY'".
+This is caused by the 2 SQL files that insert automatically data in the DB when you start the program for the first time.
+So if you start the program again, it trys to insert the same data again but we already have the data in our DB.
+So i fix this error with a simple trick.
+Just drop table "users" everytime before you start or rerun the Application. :)

+There is 1 error when you start the program for the second time.
 * I use 2 SQL files to auto-initialize some data into DataBase.
 If you run the program once there is no erorrs!
 * If you stop it then run it again there is error -> "Entitis have duplicate IDs".
 * This is because the 2 SQL files and the setting in "application.yml" -> "ddl-auto: none".
 So... the program is not broken.
 It works fine.